 When you get visitors to your website – you want them to take a certain action, this could be purchasing something, signing up or completing a qualification form.
 A funnel is the set of actions or steps a visitor needs to go through before they can reach the conversion.

 It helps putting online strategies in a ‘real life’ context.
 Imagine you’re walking into a supermarket, you grab a shopping trolley and browse the fruit and vegetables.
 You need the right ingredients for an awesome fruit salad.
 You grab everything you need, put them in your trolley and head to the checkout.
 The operator asks if you’d like to purchase a bag – you accept.
 You grab your bag of goods with your purchase receipt and leave the store.

 Bam!
-You just used a highly successful marketing funnel with an up-sell attached without even realizing it.
+You just used a highly successful marketing funnel with an up-sell attached without even realising it.
 We can mirror this in eCommerce and online funnels – and even better, we can SEE the funnel and track it.
 You can add as many stages into your funnel as you deem necessary to your brand.
-You can also expand it with time as your strategy is optimized and become more efficient with new opportunities arising.
+You can also expand it with time as your strategy is optimised and become more efficient with new opportunities arising.

 I know what you’re thinking, this sounds more just like a chain of events – what’s a funnel got to do with it?